19hours/sg-statutes/Acts/Civil Defence Act.md

 [32/2010 wef 01/02/2011]

-(3) The Deputy Commissioners, the Senior Assistant Commissioners and the Assistant Commissioners of Civil Defence shall have and may exercise all the powers conferred on the Commissioner by or under this Act, subject to such limitations as the Commissioner may see fit to impose.
+(3) Unless otherwise provided, the Deputy Commissioners, the Senior Assistant Commissioners and the Assistant Commissioners of Civil Defence shall have and may exercise all the powers conferred on the Commissioner by or under this Act, subject to such limitations as the Commissioner may see fit to impose.

 [32/2010 wef 01/02/2011]

+[Act 53 of 2018 wef 01/02/2019]

 ## PART III